meteor-fan/meteor-task-twitter-clone/README.md

 - show posts in the collection

 ### step07: Permission check
+- remove "insecure" package
 - make it so that unauthenticated users cannot add a post

 (following steps do not have tests.)

 ### step08: User profile
-- show username and profile image for each posts
+- show username for each posts

 ### step09: Paging
+- remove "autopublish" package
 - sort the posts in reverse chronological order
 - only show some of posts and add "see more" feature (a.k.a. infinity scroll)
-- use "publish" to publish only required posts

 ### step10: Notification
 - show unread posts count or highlight unread posts